Anne Cutler: Early life and education

 Elizabeth Anne Cutler was born on 17 January 1945 in Armadale, Victoria.
 She attended the University of Melbourne, and in 1964 received her Bachelor of Arts in Psychology and German.
 Two years later she received her Diploma of Education in Modern Languages, and in 1971 received her master's degree in German linguistics.
 Cutler embraced psycholinguistics when it emerged as an independent field, going on to complete her PhD in the discipline at the University of Texas at Austin with her dissertation Sentence stress and sentence comprehension.

 Career and research

 After postdoctoral research fellowships at Massachusetts Institute of Technology (MIT) and the University of Sussex, she worked as a research scientist at the Medical Research Council (United Kingdom) (MRC) Applied Psychology Unit at the University of Cambridge.
-Subsequently, she became Director at the Max Planck Institute for Psycholinguistics in Nijmegen, the Netherlands, and Professor of Comparative Psycholinguistics at Radboud University.
+Subsequently she became Professor of Comparative Psycholinguistics at Radboud University.
+In 1993, she became a Director at the Max Planck Institute for Psycholinguistics in Nijmegen, the Netherlands, and held that title until 2012.

 Her research, summarised in the book Native Listening, centres on human listeners' recognition of spoken language, and in particular on how the brain's processes of decoding speech are shaped by language-specific listening experience.